 There is a prevailing hostility and divisiveness in our culture.
-People seem to be defining and aligning themselves with others according to some aspect of their identity—skin color, ethnicity, language, religion, age, gender, sexual preference, or some combination of the above.
-Their “specialness” is purported to grant them entitlement to some distinct, ordained audience or influence upon social policy, without regard for how this impacts society as a whole.
+People are defining and aligning themselves with others according to some aspect of their identity—skin color, ethnicity, language, religion, age, gender, sexual orientation, or some combination of the above.
+Their specialness is purported to entitle them to some distinct, ordained audience or influence upon social policy, without regard for how this impacts society as a whole.

 For a Jew of his day, he had an outstanding pedigree.
 It set him apart from others who were not like him.
 But instead of boasting about or standing upon these markers of his status, Paul remarkably calls it all a big pile of dung, or garbage, or manure, or worthless trash, depending on what translation one is reading.

 How can Paul proclaim this?
 For the answer, we can look at some turning points found in the Acts of the Apostles.

-Paul tore up his resume.
-His Jewishness didn’t count for a thing anymore.
+Paul tore up his old resume.
+His Jewishness and religiosity didn’t count for a thing anymore.
 His training with the rabbis only mattered to the extent that he could cite Scriptures proving that Jesus Christ was the Messiah they had been waiting for.

 Paul went first to the Jews because they were his people.
-When in a new town on his missionary journeys, he started by teaching in the synagogues.
+When in a new town on his missionary journeys, he started preaching in the synagogues.
 But he soon realized that God had commissioned him to bring the good news to the Gentiles.
 In Antioch of Pisidia he rebuked the unbelieving Jews, saying,

 The application of the revelation was soon understood when messengers knocked on the door, summoning Peter to minister to a Gentile centurion and his household.
 When they readily received the word and the Spirit, Peter reported to his friends, “I now realize how true it is that God does not show favoritism” (Acts 10:34).